GfellerLab/MixTCRviz/README.md

  - interactive.plots (default=F):
     * F: Do not create an html file with interactive plots.
     * T: Create an html file with interactive plots.
+Only applicable if return.object != 2 and plot=T

  - print.size (default=TRUE): If TRUE, print the number of TCRs in input1 in the plots.

  - plot.title (default=TRUE): If TRUE, print the model name as title to the plots.

+ - return.object (default=0):
+    * 0: do not return any object.
+    * 1: return an object with plots ($plot, if plot=T), statistics ($stat) and processed.data ($processed.data, if input1 is not a precomputed list with the stat) for each model
+    * 2: Only return an object and do not write anything to file.
+In this case output.path can be omitted.
- - return.plot (default=FALSE): If TRUE, return the list of plots, which can be displayed in R studio, for instance.
-Quality will vary depending on your plot settings, so this option is not recommended for high-quality figures.
+    Plots can be displayed in R studio, for instance.
+Quality will vary depending on your R studio settings, so this option is not recommended for good quality figures.

- - return.stat (default=FALSE): If TRUE, return the R object with the stats for each model

- - return.processed.data (default=FALSE): If TRUE, return the processed data

 # OUTPUT